kbartolo/NotesApp/README.md

-# 🚚 Delivery Mobile App
+# 🚚 Note Mobile App

 Hello everyone, I bring you a Note Mobile Application built on React Native, leveraging Typescript language to develop the entire flow.